feketemihai/l10n-romania/l10n_ro_dvi/README.rst

 * clone the branch 13.0 of the repository https://github.com/dhongu/l10n-romania
 * add the path to this repository in your configuration (addons-path)
 * update the module list
-* search for "Romania - Stock in your addons
+* search for "Romania - DVI in your addons
 * install the module

 Usage